 Rigging Safety Initiative

-USITT’s Rigging Safety Initiative was created to fund inspections of theatrical rigging in secondary schools across America.
-In addition, schools receive 4 hours of training regarding the proper care and operation of the particular system in their facility.
+USITT’s Rigging Safety Initiative was created to fund inspections of stage rigging in secondary schools across America.
+Schools also receive 4 hours of training in the proper care and operation of the rigging system in their facility.

-This program is open to all secondary schools, public and private, nationwide.
-The cost to the schools is only that of the travel and housing of the inspector (if necessary) and any special equipment required (such as a lift or other item to access the system).
-See below for more information and an application form.
+This program is open to all secondary schools nationwide.
+The only cost to schools may be for travel and housing of the inspector -- if necessary -- and any special equipment required (such as a lift to access the system).

-With a network of inspectors nationwide that are participating, many schools will find that their actual cost is nothing.
-Schools that apply and receive the inspection will get to choose from a list of participating inspectors in their area.
+With a nationwide network of certified inspectors participating, many schools will find their cost is ZERO.
+Schools that apply and qualify get to choose from a list of participating inspectors in their area.
 USITT pays the inspector directly, so there is no paperwork or processing for administrators.

 What does the school receive?
-A detailed report in layman’s terms regarding the safety and health of their rigging.
-Presented in a clear language by professional inspectors, schools will see what is working properly and what potential problems may arise and be eliminated with routine care.
-Should there be a major issue of safety, the inspector may address the issue by taking that part of the rigging out of service, but these instances should be rare.
+A detailed report in layman’s terms on the safety and health of their rigging, presented in clear language by professional inspectors.
+Schools will see what is working properly and what potential problems may be prevented with routine care.
+If a major safety issue is found, the inspector may take part of the rigging out of service, but such instances are rare.

-In addition to the inspection, schools receive four hours of training for up to eight faculty, staff, and students, on the safe operation and maintenance of the specific system in their school.
-This will insure that the people supervising and operating the system have the most current knowledge on safe operation of a complex system.
+In addition to the inspection, schools receive four hours of safety training for up to eight faculty, staff, and students, on their school's rigging system.
+This ensures that those supervising and operating the system have current knowledge on safe operation of a complex system.

 So what’s the catch?
-There really isn’t one.
-Through the generosity of our founding sponsor, JR Clancy, and other sponsors, the program is established to promote safe theatrical environments for our students nationwide at little to no cost to the end user.
+There isn’t one!
+Through the generosity of our founding sponsor, JR Clancy, and other sponsors, the program promotes safe theatrical environments for our students nationwide at little or no cost to the school.

 Apply to RECEIVE AN INSPECTION Who can be an inspector